-Pension liability - At June 30, 2020, the District reported a liability of \$12,889,421 for its proportionate share of the ASRS' net pension liability.
+Pension liability - At June 30, 2022, the District reported a liability of \$11,457,693 for its proportionate share of the ASRS' net pension liability.

-The net pension liability was measured as of June 30, 2019.
-The total pension liability used to calculate the net pension liability was determined using updated procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2018, to the measurement date of June 30, 2019.
+The net pension liability was measured as of June 30, 2021.
+The total pension liability used to calculate the net pension liability was determined using updated procedures to roll forward the total pension liability from an actuarial valuation as of June 30, 2020, to the measurement date of June 30, 2021.
+The total liabilities as of June 30, 2021, reflect changes in actuarial assumptions based on the results of an actuarial experience study for the 5-year period ended June 30, 2020, including decreasing the discount rate from 7.5 percent to 7.0 percent and changing the projected salary increases from 2.7-7.2 percent to 2.9-8.4 percent.

-The District's proportion of the net pension liability was based on the District's actual contributions to the plan relative to the total of all participating employer's contributions for the year ended June 30, 2019.
-The District's proportion measured as of June 30, 2019, was 0.08858%, down 0.0013 from its proportion measured as of June 30, 2018.
+The District's proportion of the net pension liability was based on the District's actual contributions to the plan relative to the total of all participating employer's contributions for the year ended June 30, 2021.
+The District's proportion measured as of June 30, 2021, was 0.08720%, down 0.0017 from its proportion measured as of June 30, 2020.

-Pension expense and deferred outflows/inflows of resources - For the year ended June 30, 2020, the District recognized the pension expense of \$2,112,341.
+Pension expense and deferred outflows/inflows of resources - For the year ended June 30, 2022, the District recognized pension expense of \$913,243.

-At June 30, 2020, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At June 30, 2022, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources: